 Can you tell me about your puppy prices?
-Our Greater Swiss born in 2021 are $3,750 USD, and Lowchen are $4,000 for litters born in 2022.
+Our Greater Swiss puppies are $4,000, and our Lowchen puppies are $3,800 for companions.
 The price of our puppies reflect the value of health testing, Puppy Culture protocol training, and lifetime support that we offer our homes.
 Our goal is to provide you with an excellent companion with our support from puppyhood, adulthood, and into the golden years.
 Our ability to provide support involves our constant education on canine health, participation in canine sports, and ongoing education and evolution in training.
 We also volunteer and fund health related projects.
 We do offer reimbursements upon earning specific titles. *Note that prices for intentionally bred puppies across all breeds have increased significantly.
 Financial pressures such as increased veterinary expenses, present challenges in transportation, and increased barriers to breeding impact prices.

 What is Puppy Culture?
 Puppy Culture isn’t just training.
 It is a protocol that teaches puppies to regulate their own emotions, recover quickly after startling, enter new situations with confidence, communicate with their owners, and learn how to learn.
 These are key qualities that put our puppies in the best position possible for service work, performance sports, and great family pets.